-The Incline Dumbbell Bench Press is one of our favorite bench press exercises because it provides a low-intensity variation to your repertoire.
-This exercise has two major benefits over other bench exercises,
+The Incline Dumbbell Press is one of our favorite bench press exercises because it provides a great amount of variation to your repertoire.

 2) The incline angle changes the way your pressing muscles contract which shifts the burden to your upper chest and shoulder muscles more than a flat bench press.

 INCLINE DUMBBELL BENCH PRESS FORM

 - Teaches how to maintain a stable shoulder position for everyday movements

 - Allows the shoulders to rotate freely without the restriction of a barbell

 - Helps to correct any strength imbalances between your two arms